ErikHolmstrom/java-unittest-dojo/Readme.md

 We will start by implementing the PointOfSaleTest test, the goal here is to learn some basics in with asserts and setting up tests.
 There is already a reference test you can look at.
-1. Start by testing the "getChange"
+1. Start by testing the "getChange" by asserting